 So what, I hear you say.
 Well, cast your mind back to the days when mobile/cell phones switched from analogue to digital signal.
-When you got your new digital-enabled phone, you found the signal and call quality was nice and crisp.
+When you got your new digital-enabled phone, you found the signal and call quality were nice and crisp.
 However, if you were ever on a call near someone with an analogue phone, you knew all about it.
 It sounded like your ear was being ripped apart.
 This is what it can be like for the pilots, maybe not quite as extreme, but an annoyance never the less.

 Let’s face it, if the use of mobile/cell phones was of major concern to flight safety then you can rest assured that leaving the responsibility of ensuring the devices were turned off would not be left to the travelling public.
 There is no doubt that on every flight you will find a number of devices that have been left on during a flight either due to forgetfulness or laziness.

 Whether it is safety critical or not, we want our pilots to be as relaxed as possible.
 We want them to be able to hear and be heard when they talk to the ground without the possibility of interference blurring any flight direction instructions.
 So complying with the flight mode instruction still carries as much weight as it ever did.

 What Does Flight Mode Do?

-The flight mode function on your phone or other radio-equipped device is the main control switch to turn off all radio enabled functions on your device.
+The flight mode function on your phone or other radio-equipped device is the main control switch to turn off all radio-enabled functions on your device.
 On your typical mobile/cell phone, this includes voice/text, data (3g, 4g etc), Bluetooth, and Wifi.
 You also have GPS but this doesn’t actually send anything, it sits there and listens for satellite signals and then translates them into something you understand by showing it on a map.
 Without data, however, you won’t get your map presentation so having GPS can be as useful as an ashtray on a motorbike.